-The European Journal of Legal Studies welcomes submissions of New Voices articles, a format enabling young scholars to put forward their innovative ideas, build their academic identity and expand their publication record.
-New Voices articles are written by young scholars: LL.M., J.D., Ph.D. or equivalent (including J.S.D.) candidates, post-doctoral researchers, and other young scholars having defended their doctoral thesis within the last five years.
+The European Journal of Legal Studies welcomes submissions of New Voices articles, a format enabling early-career scholars to put forward their innovative ideas, build their academic identity and expand their publication record.
+New Voices articles are written by early-career scholars: LL.M., J.D., Ph.D. or equivalent (including J.S.D.) candidates, post-doctoral researchers, and other young scholars having defended their doctoral thesis within the last five years.
 Authors are requested to explain how they come within the definition of ‘early-career scholar’ at the time of submission.

 New Voices contributions provide an opportunity to present an original argument in a direct and appealing way.
 It can consist, for instance, in re-thinking well-established beliefs or assumptions, or approaching a topical issue with an original and critical inquiry.